DevelopersHelpHomeless/SocialRefferal/README.md

 A fully Open Source Project under MIT Licence :

-This Project is Based on Symfony.
+A Project Based on Symfony.

+Social Services referral tool

-A Back-End for add new Social Non profit Organisations
+- A Back-End for add new Social Non profit Organisations

-An API for Front-End App
+- An API for Front-End App

 Coded with love by Benjamin Leveque